mark-rushakoff/right_hook/README.md

 class MyApp < CaptainHook::App
   # You must supply a secret for each repository and hook.
   # The secret should only be known by GitHub; that's how we know the request is coming from GitHub's servers.
-  # (You'll specify that secret when you go through subscription, in the next section.)
+  # (You'll specify that secret when you go through subscription.)
   def secret(owner, repo_name, event_type)
     if owner == 'octocat' && repo_name == 'Spoon-Fork' && event_type == 'pull_request'
       'qwertyuiop'